DAILY LIFE IN ROME

 A history of transport

-In the first century the Roman legionary wore segmented armour (lorica segmentata).
+In the first century the Roman legionary wore segmented armor (lorica segmentata).
 He threw a spear called a pilum and fought with a short sword called a gladius.
 A curved rectangular shield protected him.
 There were also auxiliary soldiers, both infantry and cavalry.
 When they finished their service (after 25 years) they became Roman citizens.

 When they were on the move Roman soldiers marched at a steady pace.
 They covered 30 km a day.
 At the end of each day they built a camp.
 They dug a ditch and used the earth to make a rampart.
 An army on the move carried wooden stakes, which were erected on the rampart.
 The soldiers slept in tents.